If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Although klutz is probably a more accurate description, I always hear danes referred to as gentle giants.
 And these dogs really are sweethearts.
 They are big dogs with big hearts.

-The AKC recognizes the great dane in the following colors: brindle, black-masked fawn, blue (solid gray), black, harlequin (white with random black patches) or mantle (black with white collar, muzzle, chest and tail tip), although there are other color combinations such as the blue merle like my friend’s dog, Piper.
+The AKC recognizes the great dane in the following colors: brindle, black-masked fawn, blue (solid gray), black, harlequin (white with random black patches) or mantle (black with white collar, muzzle, chest and tail tip), although there are other color combinations such as the blue merle great dane (below).
 Great danes were used in the fourteenth century to hunt big game in Germany, according to the Encyclopedia of Dog Breeds by D. Caroline Coile.
 They are anywhere from 110-180 pounds.

 Advantages to owning a great dane: